LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

 **Note**: I created my own config file which is linked to my setup of cameras.
 To link your cameras I propose using a feed that uses the [RTSP protocol](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) or you can use a video file.
-The keys are already predefined, so just fill in the corresponding value appropriately.
+The keys are already predefined, so just fill in the corresponding value appropriately inside the config_template.ini.

 ### Tensorflow Serving